 3. Focus on the sensations in your body

-We can never be deceived by our bodies because our bodies can never lie.
-No matter what elaborate stories or theories we concoct, our body will always reveal the truth of the matter.
+No matter how elaborate the stories or theories our minds create are, our bodies will always reveal the truth of the matter!

-By using mindful body awareness, you will be able to connect more freely with your intuition.
+By practicing body-centered mindfulness, you’ll be able to connect more freely with your intuition.

 4. Explore whether fear is fuelling you

 Fear has a sneaky way of disguising itself as intuition.

 When we’re fearful, we tend to make rash decisions or believe that we’re “following our intuition” because of how strong the mental voice inside us can become.